Natural Gas Vehicles

 - Bi-fuel: These vehicles have two separate fueling systems that enable them to run on either natural gas or gasoline.

-- Dual-fuel: These vehicles are traditionally limited to heavy-duty applications, have fuel systems that run on natural gas, and use diesel fuel for ignition assistance.
+- Dual-fuel: These vehicles have fuel systems that run on natural gas but use diesel fuel for ignition assistance.
+This configuration is traditionally limited to heavy-duty vehicles.

-In general, dedicated NGVs demonstrate better performance and have lower emissions than bi-fuel vehicles.
-Because dedicated NGVs only have one fuel tank, they aren't as heavy as bi-fuel NGVs and offer more cargo capacity.
-The driving range of NGVs generally is less than that of comparable conventional vehicles because of the lower energy density of natural gas.
-Extra storage tanks can increase range, but the additional weight may displace payload capacity.
+The driving range of NGVs is generally less than that of comparable diesel or gasoline vehicles due to the lower energy density of natural gas.
+Extra storage tanks can increase range, but the additional weight may displace cargo capacity.